-The characterisation of commercial fisheries found that a range of fisheries are active across the Proposed Development, including scallop dredge and demersal trawl and seine fisheries within the Caledonia North Site (Array Area) and Caledonia North Offshore Export Cable Corridor (OECC); as well as vessels operating pots and seasonal line fishery across the Caledonia North OECC.
+The characterisation of commercial fisheries found that a range of fisheries are active across Caledonia South, including scallop dredge and demersal trawl and seine fisheries within the Caledonia South Site (Array Area) and Caledonia South Offshore export Cable Corridor (OECC); as well as vessels operating pots and seasonal line fishery across the Caledonia South OECC.

-A number of potential impacts on commercial fisheries, associated with the construction, operation and maintenance, and decommissioning of Caledonia North were identified.
-These included reduction in access to, or exclusion from established fishing grounds within the Caledonia North Site and Caledonia North OECC, displacement of fishing activity into other areas, interference with fishing activity, increased snagging risk, which could result in loss or damage to fishing gear, increased steaming/vessel transit times and impacts to commercial exploited species populations.
-For reduced access or loss of fishing grounds during the operational phase it was assumed that fishing would resume within areas of fixed foundations (with exception of demersal seine and pelagic trawl/purse seine gear).
+A number of potential impacts on commercial fisheries, associated with the construction, operation and maintenance, and decommissioning of Caledonia South were identified.
+These included reduction in access to, or exclusion from established fishing grounds within the Caledonia South Site, displacement of fishing activity into other areas, interference with fishing activity, increased snagging risk, which could result in loss or damage to fishing gear, increased steaming/vessel transit times and impacts to commercial exploited species populations.
+For reduced access or loss of fishing grounds during the operational phase it was assumed that fishing would resume within areas of fixed foundations (with exception of demersal seine and pelagic trawl/purse seine gear) and that fishing would not resume within the areas of floating foundations due to the moorings and anchoring systems deployed as part of the floating wind turbine infrastructure.

 Caledonia Offshore Wind Farm Limited ('the Applicant') has developed embedded mitigation measures of relevance to the commercial fisheries including advance warning and accurate location details of construction operations via Notices to Mariners and associated Safety Zones, advisory safe passing distances and on-going liaison with all fishing fleets.
+In addition, the site boundary for Caledonia South was reduced to ensure that established nephrops trawling grounds could continue to be fished.
+This resulted to a reduction of 6.1km2 of the Caledonia South site boundary.

-In addition to the embedded mitigation, a suite of robust additional mitigation and monitoring measures have been developed to be implemented through the Outline Fisheries Management and Mitigation Strategy, including over-trawl surveys, and monitoring of fisheries activity pre, during and post construction and during the operational phase.
+In addition to the embedded mitigation, a suite of robust additional mitigation and monitoring measures have been developed to be implemented through the Outline Fisheries Management and Mitigation Strategy, including cable protection surveys, monitoring of fisheries activity pre, during and post construction and during the operational phase.
+In addition, the Applicant has also committed to investigating whether defined fishing areas are feasible within the floating portion of Caledonia South based on final location of as-built infrastructure and a research package to explore fisheries and floating wind farm infrastructure.